 The NHS Low Income Scheme

-To apply you have to fill out a HC1 form (below) – it’s quite lengthy but will be worth it if you’re eligible.
+To apply fill out a HC1 form (below) – it’s quite lengthy but will be worth it if you’re eligible.
 Your certificate will last anything between six months and five years, depending on your circumstances.
 You’ll be informed at the time of application how long yours will last for, so take note and remember to renew it, as you’re not likely to be reminded!